Voxoff/slack/slack.md

-Below are slack messages that are sent out to each basis on a regular basis.
+Below are the extra long slack messages that are sent out to each basis on a regular basis.
 Sometimes you just can't find the right words and so here is a curated list of messages, with the correct spattering of emojis to induce good vibes.

 # Mod 1